Search Articles

 Do Medicaid or Medicare Fund Long-Term Care?

-While Medicare covers hospitalizations, short-term care in a skilled nursing facility, and hospice care, it does not fund long-term care.
+While Medicare covers time in the hospital, short-term care in a skilled nursing facility, and hospice care, it does not fund long-term care.
 Medicaid covers long-term care in nursing homes, according to the American Council on Aging.

 Some older adults can enroll in both Medicare and Medicaid for greater coverage of their health care needs.
-For instance, one might have Medicare covering hospitalizations and Medicaid covering long-term care.
+For instance, one might have Medicare covering hospital care and Medicaid covering long-term care.

 To learn more about qualifying for Medicare or Medicaid, speak to an elder law attorney.